kili-technology/kili-python-sdk/docs/sdk/tutorials/importing_video_assets.md

 ## Cleanup

-To clean up, we need to simply remove the project that we created.
+We can remove the project that we created:

 ```python